MichaelLarocca/blog-michael-jude-larocca/posts/2023/04-23/creating-a-travel-journal-with-react.md

 ---

 ### Creating a React Project
+**Once again, I decided to create this project locally, as opposed to creating it as a scrim on Scrimba's website.**

 **If you would like to learn how to set up a local React development environment, I wrote the following two beginner-friendly articles:**
 * [Create a React Project, Push It to GitHub, and Deploy With Netlify, From the Command Line](https://selftaughttxg.com/2023/03-23/create-a-react-project-push-it-to-github-and-deploy-with-netlify-from-the-command-line/)